squ1rrel-ctf/squ1rrel.dev/_posts/2022-11-11-buckeye-crispyr.md

 2. count of G = C
 3. count of A = T

 So I asked the rest of the team for help.
-Ben instantly figured out that 2 C's were essentially a NOP, and we could use those to separate our increments.
+Ben instantly figured out that 2 Gs were essentially a NOP, and we could use those to separate our increments.
 This would fulfill Rule 1.
 However, neither of us was sure how to fulfill Rules 2 or 3.

 After giving it some more thought, I realized that the A and G commands don't actually modify the buffer at all.
-As long as the number of C's and T's were greater than the number of A's and G's, I could just add the A's and G's in a specific order to get the counts to match.
-With that out of the way, the last problem to solve was to figure out how to print out the A's and G's so that they met Rule 1.
+As long as the number of Gs and Ts were greater than the number of As and Gs, I could just add the As and Gs in a specific order to get the counts to match.
+With that out of the way, the last problem to solve was to figure out how to print out the As and Gs so that they met Rule 1.

 I thought about it for a while, but my brain got fried.
 Instead of doing the thinking myself, is there a way I can just let my code figure it out?
 MATH!
-I knew that there were always going to be more C's than T's, so that means there will always be more G's than A's.
+I knew that there were always going to be more Gs than Ts, so that means there will always be more Gs than As.
 The problem boils down to figuring out how I can combine sequences of `AG`, `AGG`, and `AGGG`.
 From this, I came up with this system of equations.
 Each variable represents the number of times each type of sequence would occur:

 ```python
 3 * a + 2 * b + c = NUM_A